This is a subtrope of Carnivore Confusion

 .
 For instance, if the heroes are mice

 , often Cats Are Mean

 .
 In works involving talking animals, carnivores almost always fail to catch their prey.
 (Sometimes, their prey actually defeats them!)

 This is a common way to deal with predators in talking animal fiction.
 This trope may be one of The Oldest Ones in the Book

-On the other hand, when you're a mouse (a much smaller omnivore species), whatever the cat or the snake or the tarantula chasing you might be like on the inside isn't really relevant when they're trying to eat you.
-When the story is focusing on a prey animal, there's really not a whole lot of ways to keep predators from being monstrous.
+, despite predators serving a vital ecological role, or needing to eat meat to live.
+On the other hand, to the mouse, what the owl is like inside isn't as relevant as that it's trying to eat you.
+When the story focuses on a prey animal, there's not a lot of ways to keep predators from being monstrous.

-A notable exception is that fish-eating characters are usually spared sympathy; see No Cartoon Fish for a deconstruction of this trope.
+A notable exception is that fish-eating characters are often spared sympathy (see No Cartoon Fish

 open/close all folders